Papercloud/flattened_active_admin/README.md

 [Active Admin](http://www.activeadmin.info/) is great, but can be a little difficult to customize.
 The aim of Flattened Active admin is to give the interface a facelift, as well as make it easier to give it that personal touch.

+### Release Notes:

+**0.0.3**

+* Added the ability to set the default font for the interface.
+* Added the ability to change the text colour for action item text in various states.
+* Added the ability to set the font-weight on the title bar.

 Installation
 ------------